gemc/clas12Tags/README.md

 At this point you can either:

 1. create and install the geometry database them into the `experiments` directory
-2. create a detector database inside the `geometry_source` directory for debugging and testing.
+2. debug / test a detector database inside the `geometry_source` directory.

 <br>